Cosmo Alexandre

-Cosmo Alexandre Moreira da Rocha (born 24 April 1982) is a Brazilian professional kickboxer, boxer, and mixed martial artist.
+Cosmo Alexandre Moreira da Rocha (born 24 April 1982) is a Brazilian professional kickboxer and mixed martial artist.
 He is a former It's Showtime 77MAX World Champion, WMC Intercontinental and WPMF World Champion, W5 World Champion.

 On 5 December 2009, he won WMC King's Cup Challenger Tournament in Bangkok, Thailand.

 Since becoming a professional MMA competitor in 2011 until his own retirement, he has competed for Bellator and Legacy Fighting Championship, and ONE Championship.

 Background

 Alexandre, who is named after his grandfather, was born in São Vicente, São Paulo and raised in Santos, Sao Paulo.
 Growing up, Alexandre competed in football and was talented, going on to play professionally, but ultimately chose to focus on a career in Muay Thai.
 Alexandre began training in Muay Thai at the age of 19.

 Kickboxing career

 Alexandre began his professional kickboxing career in October 2004 in his native Brazil.
 In 2007 he experienced the highs and lows of the kickboxing world as he won the WMC Middleweight (160 lbs) Intercontinental Championship and the WPMF Middleweight (160 lbs) World Championship, only to lose them later in the year.

 In 2008, Alexandre became a contestant on the It's Showtime Reality TV series.
 He made it to the finals against Sem Braan, losing via majority decision.

 In 2009, Alexandre picked up his biggest kickboxing win as he defeated John Wayne Parr via TKO in the second round at Evolution 17: King of the Square Ring.
 He fought a total of three times that evening, winning the Evolution 17 King's Cup Qualifying tournament title in the process.

 He defeated Nampon PKMuaythai via unanimous decision in the lackluster main event of Lion Fight 11 in Las Vegas on 20 September 2013.

 He was scheduled to have his rubber match with John Wayne Parr at Powerplay Promotions 22 in Melbourne, Australia on 8 November 2013.
 However, he did not apply for his visa in time and was unable to enter the country and so he was replaced by New Zealand's Brad Riddell who Parr defeated by unanimous decision.

-He defeated Mark Holst via UD in the main event of Lion Fight 15 in Ledyard, Connecticut on 23 May 2014.
+He defeated Mark Holst via UD in the main event of Lion Fight 15 in Ledyard, Connecticut, on 23 May 2014.

 In 2015, Alexandre defeated John Wayne Parr in the long-awaited rubber match by unanimous decision at Lion Fight 25.
 He won the Lion Fight Super Middleweight Belt.

-Alexandre defeated Elliot Compton by second-round knockout at ONE: Heroes of Honor on April 20, 2018.
+Alexandre defeated Elliot Compton by second-round knockout at ONE: Heroes of Honor on 20 April 2018.

-Alexandre lost to Nieky Holzken by second-round knockout at ONE: Warrior's Dream on November 17, 2018.
+Alexandre lost to Nieky Holzken by second-round knockout at ONE: Warrior's Dream on 17 November 2018.

-Alexandre faced Juan Cervantes on November 19, 2022, at ONE on Prime Video 4.
+Alexandre faced Juan Cervantes on 19 November 2022, at ONE on Prime Video 4.
 He won the fight via technical knockout in the second round and announced his retirement during the post-fight interview.